 What is the accommodation like?

-Merlin’s accommodation is quite traditional in layout with an emphasis on single berths, meaning you won’t have to share a cabin if you don’t want to.
-The spacious, open plan saloon is the heart of the boat and a brilliant social space where we eat, socialise and explore our findings together.
+Merlin’s accommodation is quite traditional in layout with an emphasis on single berths.
+The open plan saloon is the heart of the boat and a brilliant social space where we eat, socialise and explore our findings together.
 In the evening this converts to four single berths, the full length settees and the two quarter berths.
 In the bow and the stern there are two cabins, each with a double berth and fitted mattresses.
 All are very cosy and comfortable.
-All you’ll need is your own sleeping bag.
+All you’ll need is your own sleeping bag and pillow.

 Life on a boat is also a great exercise in living sustainably with limited resources.
 Fresh water and power are finite and precious onboard, so things like washing with a flannel and not leaving the lights on have to become daily habits.